spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 10. Click **Next** when you are done.

-11. Review the options for OS Patchine Schedule, scanning, backups, and RBAC.
+11. Review the options for OS patching schedule, scanning, backups, and RBAC.

 12. Click **Validate** and review the cluster configuration and settings summary.

 13. Click **Finish Configuration** to deploy the cluster.
 The cluster details page contains the status and details of the deployment.
-Use this page to track the deployment progress.
+Use this page to track deployment progress.
 Provisioning clusters can take several minutes to complete.

-14. To edit node pool configurations, navigate to the cluster details page, click the **Nodes** tab, and select the node pool you wnat to edit.
-Click the **Edit** button and edit the YAML that Palette displays.
+14. To edit node pool configurations, navigate to the cluster details page, click the **Nodes** tab, and select the node pool you want to edit.
+Click the **Edit** button and edit the YAML file that Palette displays.

 15. To edit cluster settings, from the cluster details page, click the **Settings** button and select **Cluster Configuration**.
-Edit the YAML that Palette displays.
+Edit the YAML file that Palette displays.

 ## Validate